201528014227051/DAN/README.md

 Parameter Tuning
 ---------------
-In mmd-layer and jmmd-layer, parameter `loss_weight` can be tuned to give mmd/jmmd loss different weights.
+In mmd-layer and jmmd-layer, parameter `loss_weight` can be tuned to give mmd loss different weights.

 Citation
 ---------------